jdepool/BOXI-GESTION-3/replit.md

   - Database fields: estadoVerificacionInicial, notasVerificacionInicial (for Pago Inicial), estadoVerificacionFlete, notasVerificacionFlete (for Flete), estadoVerificacion, notasVerificacion (for Cuotas)
   - API endpoints: GET /api/sales/verification-payments (with filters), PATCH /api/sales/verification (update status)
   - Only shows payments from orders with estadoEntrega 'Pendiente' or 'En proceso'
+  - Uses shadcn/ui Tabs component for clean separation of Ingresos and Egresos
-- **Impact**: Provides centralized payment verification workflow, enabling systematic review of all payment types with notes and status tracking for improved financial control and audit trail
+- **Impact**: Provides centralized payment verification workflow with organized tab structure, enabling systematic review of all payment types with notes and status tracking for improved financial control and audit trail.
+Prepared for future expense verification in Egresos tab.

 # Recent Changes (October 2025)